That is the fact that the microSD cards you used with the original Switch “cannot be used to save or play software” on the new console.

 |---|---|

-For those buying their “first microSD Express card,” this Samsung model is well-balanced and recommended.
+For those who are “buying a microSD Express card for the first time,” this Samsung product is well-balanced and highly recommended.

 Recommended Ranking for the 512GB Category

-Next, the “512GB” category for gamers who want to install many games.
-Here, a model pursuing speed performance and a model focused on support have ranked in.
+Next is the “512GB” category for gamers who want to install many titles.
+Here, a model that pursues speed performance and a model that emphasizes support have ranked in.

 | Item | Details |